kelvinsekx/portfolio/src/content/articles/install-deno-the-easy-way-with-powershell/index.md

 title: "Installation of Deno with Powershell"
 date: "2020-05-16"
 lastupdated: "2020-08-24"
-description: "deno land Deno deno installation eith powershell Deno installtion kelvinsekx deno installation"
+description: "Step by step guide on deno installation for windows.
+This guide helps with the most effiecient way to download or install deno for windows 10."
 ---

 Hello, deno is becoming popular and it only makes sense to deal with it while it is still fresh now.
 In this regard, I made my first step by trying to install deno on my windows laptop and this is how I did mine.
 Thanks for following me.